 If a user requests a cloud app for which you have not configured a Cloud App Control policy rule, the service still evaluates and applies the URL filtering policy.
 To learn more, see How does the Zscaler service enforce policies?

 Session Timeout Duration: Specify how long admins can be inactive on the Zscaler Admin Portal before they must log in again.
 By default, sessions restart after 30 minutes.
 You can enter in a different time interval, from 5 minutes to 600 minutes (10 hours).

-Enable policies for SSL global exempted domains: Enable SSL decryption and policy enforcement for URLs and domains on the Zscaler global SSL exceptions list.
-The global SSL exceptions list is maintained by Zscaler and consists of URLs and domains that are exempted from SSL inspection and policy evaluation.
+Enable policies for SSL global exempted domains: Enable SSL Inspection and policy evaluation for URLs and domains on the Zscaler global SSL exemptions list.
+The global SSL exceptions list is maintained by Zscaler and consists of URLs and domains that are exempted from SSL Inspection and policy evaluation.

 Enabling this option might cause SSL connection errors for applications.
 Before enabling it, contact Zscaler Support to ensure these URLs and domains have appropriate policies defined.

 Log Internal IPs from XFF Headers: When the Zscaler service logs a transaction, it includes the source IP address, which is always the public IP address of the firewall or edge router that sent the traffic to the service.
 But if you use proxy chaining to forward traffic to the Zscaler service, a proxy server can insert an X-Forwarded-For (XFF) header in outbound HTTP requests.
 The XFF header identifies the IP address of the original client that sent the HTTP request through the proxy server.

 If you enable this, the service will log the source IP address that is in the XFF header.
 Then when the service forwards the traffic to its destination, it will remove the original XFF header and replace it with an XFF header that contains the IP address of the client gateway (the organization’s public IP address), ensuring that an organization's internal IP addresses are never exposed to the external world.